-Inside the surreal world of luxury yachts
+A surreal encounter with a $27m super yacht

 Federico can think of only one instance in which he will turn a client down outright.
 "When they ask me for a Spartan boat," he says.
 "I'm afraid the market recognizes a Spartan boat as a cheap boat.
 We prefer to maintain our target, and we say, 'no, this is not possible.'"

 Otherwise, anything is fair game -- and Rossinavi clients come to play.
-Given a price tag that can run from $26.6 million to $53.2 million, coupled with yearly maintenance expenditures that the company estimates to be approximately ten percent of the sales price, Federico explains that most Rossinavi clients need to have at least $106.5 million in liquid assets in the bank.
+Given a price tag that can run from $26.6 million to $53.2 million, coupled with yearly maintenance expenditures that the company estimates to be approximately 10% of the sales price, Federico explains that most Rossinavi clients need to have at least $106.5 million in liquid assets in the bank.

-The cost of repainting the entirety of a 230 foot boat for instance, can easily run upwards of $4.26 million when manpower is figured into the total.
+The cost of repainting the entirety of a 230-foot boat for instance, can easily run upward of $4.26 million when manpower is figured into the total.

 "A guy who can buy a multimillion euro toy is supposed to be somebody who knows his business and who knows how to run it," Zucconi says.